Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 Automation eats tasks before it eats accountability.

-A doctor may use AI to read scans, summarize patient histories, draft notes, or suggest diagnoses.
-But the doctor still signs.

-A lawyer may use AI to search cases, draft arguments, compare clauses, or summarize discovery.
-But the lawyer still files.

-An engineer may use AI to write code, generate tests, review logs, or propose an incident fix.
-But the engineer still merges.
+A doctor may use AI to read scans, summarize histories, draft notes, or suggest diagnoses, but the doctor still signs.
+A lawyer may use it to search cases, draft arguments, compare clauses, or summarize discovery, but the lawyer still files.
+An engineer can generate code, tests, log reviews, or incident fixes, but still merges the result, just as a manager remains responsible for delivering decisions produced with automated help.

-A manager may use AI to rank candidates, draft performance reviews, summarize meetings, or plan layoffs.
-But the manager still delivers the news.

 The visible skill can shrink while the accountability surface remains.

 Institutions like signatures.
 They turn messy chains of causality into a single convenient point.

-A signature says:

-> This passed through a person.

-It does not say:

-> This person understood everything.

-Those are very different claims.
+A signature says, "This passed through a person."
+It does not establish that the person understood everything, and those claims should not be confused.

 ## Approval Is Not Understanding